-Each participant's account is credited with the participant's contributions and allocations of the Company's contribution and Plan investment results.
+Each participant's account is credited with the participant's contributions and allocations of the Company's contribution and the Plan's investment results.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.
-Upon distribution of the account to a participant who separates from service before vesting, the portion of the account attributable to Company contributions is forfeited.
+Upon distribution of the account to a participant who separates from service before vesting, the portion of the account attributable to the Company's contributions is forfeited.
 Forfeited balances of participants' nonvested accounts are used to reduce future Company contributions or pay administrative expenses of the Plan.